 From Mumbai Airport, the two practical choices are Metro Line 3 or taxi / app-based cab.

-When Metro Line 3 Is the Better Choice from BOM to BKC
+Take Metro Line 3 Directly from the Airport Corridor to BKC

-When Taxi or App Cab Is Better for BKC Arrivals
+Use a Taxi or App Cab for a Specific BKC Door-to-Door Arrival

 Use BKC / Kotak BKC Metro Station as the Transport Anchor, Not a Vague BKC Address